Dehydrating Corn that Rehydrates Well in Dried Meals

 Dehydrating Corn: Before and After.

 Spread cooked corn on dehydrator trays in a single layer.
-If using an Excalibur Dehydrator, you can dehydrate a little more than three cups of corn kernels per tray, about what you get from three cobs.
-Read my Excalibur Dehydrator review.
+With an Excalibur dehydrator, you can dry a little more than three cups of corn kernels per tray, about what you get from three cobs.
+A Cosori dehydrator will hold about two cups of corn per tray.

 Dehydrate corn at 125°F (52°C) for six to nine hours until hard and no moisture is evident when a sampling of kernels are cut in half.